 We released this line July 4th 2019.
 Sold a ton of them.
 Well received by almost all that had purchased it.
 I think we had one returned as it did not fit the customers casting stroke.

 Everything here at Headhunters leaves with a Satisfaction Guarantee.
-If the product falls to impress you, it does not fit your needs as you had hoped, or you simply don’t like it…you can return it here at Headhunters for cash, trade, or otherwise.
+If the product fails to impress you, it does not fit your needs as you had hoped, or you simply don’t like it…you can return it here at Headhunters for cash, trade, or otherwise.

 Our Headhunter Fly Line Review